 Week 4.
-Tuesday, July 6 - Friday, July 9 (Holiday: Monday, July 5)
+Monday, June 30 - Thursday, July 3 (Holiday: Friday, July 4)

 - Readings

-- o Bowling Alone By Robert Putnam
+- Bowling Alone By Robert Putnam

 - Chapter 1 "Thinking about Social Change in America"

 - Chapter 15 "What Killed Civic Engagement?
 Summing Up"

 - A New Engagement?
 By Zukin et al Chapter 2 "Coming of Age in a Post-Boomer World"

-- Midterm & withdrawal deadline, Thursday, July 8

-- Due Friday, July 9
+- Due Thursday, July 3

 - Submit public meeting report

 - Submit discussion responses for the week

 Week 5.
-Monday, July 12 - Friday, July 16
+Monday, July 7 - Friday, July 11

 - Readings

-- o A More Perfect Constitution By Larry Sabato, Chapter 5 "A Citizenship of Service: Asking What We can do for Our Country...and Ourselves"
+- A More Perfect Constitution By Larry Sabato, Chapter 5 "A Citizenship of Service: Asking What We can do for Our Country...and Ourselves"

-- o Bowling Alone By Robert Putnam, Chapter 23 "Lessons of History: The Gilded Age and the Progressive Era"
+- Bowling Alone By Robert Putnam, Chapter 23 "Lessons of History: The Gilded Age and the Progressive Era"

-- Due Friday, July 16
+- Due Friday, July 11

-- Submit letter to elected official
+- o Submit letter to elected official

 - Submit discussion responses for the week

 Week 6.
-Monday, July 19 - Friday, July 23
+Monday, July 14 - Friday, July 18

-- Readings - What Americans Know about Politics and Why it Matters By Michael X. Delli Carpini, Chapter 1 "From Democratic Theory to Democratic Practice: The Case for an Informed Citizenry" - o A New Engagement?
+- Readings - What Americans Know about Politics and Why it Matters By Michael X. Delli Carpini, Chapter 1 "From Democratic Theory to Democratic Practice: The Case for an Informed Citizenry"

+- A New Engagement?
 By Zukin et al, Chapter 6 "Where Do Young People Stand Politically?" - The Politics of Millennials: Political Beliefs and Policy Preferences of America's Most Diverse Generation By Stella Rouse and Ashley Ross, Chapter 9 "A Force in Waiting?
-Millennials and Political Engagement" - Due Friday, July 23 - Submit discussion responses for the week
+Millennials and Political Engagement" - Due Friday, July 18 - Submit discussion responses for the week